Address

 Baby changing station: yes

-As we made our way around the areas we noticed the variety of flooring, from smooth concrete, to wood, to a sort of cobblestone.
-We did not notice any of the people in wheelchairs having problems getting around.
-There is plenty of space everywhere.
-If one needs a rest there are some seats throughout, and a great many in the cafe/market area.
+As we make our way around the areas, we notice a carney of flooring, from smooth concrete, to wood, to a sort of cobblestone.
+None of the people we saw in wheelchairs, or with carriages seemed to have any difficulty getting around.
+There is plenty of space everywhere (except for the people)!
+If you need a rest, there are some seats throughout and a great many in the cafe/market area.

-As always, we at Destination:Accessible advise you to check a venue’s website, www.yankeecandle.com/village, when planning a visit, to “”know before you go.””
+As always, we at Destination Accessible, advise you to visit a venue’s website, www.yankeecandle.com/village, when planning a visit, to know about special events, so you can “know before you go,”